 The following pieces of legislation and regulation dictate the responsibilities of school boards related to the accountability relationship with the Department of Education.
-Where the highlighted legislation references 'school boards', it also applies to charter schools as per Section 27 of the Education Act.
+Where the highlighted legislation references "school boards," it also applies to charter schools as per Section 27 of the Education Act.

-- Section 10(2) of the Fiscal Planning and Transparency Act requires accountable organizations, including school boards, under the jurisdiction of government ministries to prepare business plans and annual reports for each fiscal year "in the form, at a time and containing the information, acceptable to the responsible Minister." - Section 7 of the Education Grants Regulation under the Government Organization Act requires recipients of grants from the Department of Education to provide the Minister, upon request, any information the Minister considers necessary for the purpose of determining whether or not the recipient has complied or is complying with the conditions of the grant. - Section 67 of the Education Act requires school boards to develop and implement a reporting and accountability system on any matter the Minister prescribes.
-It also requires schools boards, according to the manner the Minister prescribes, to use any information in reports and accounts under the reporting and accountability system and to disseminate this information to students, parents, electors or the Minister. - Section 33 of the Education Act outlines key board responsibilities related to governance and student achievement.
+- Section 10(2) of the Fiscal Planning and Transparency Act requires accountable organizations, including school boards, under the jurisdiction of government ministries to prepare business plans and annual reports for each fiscal year "in the form, at a time and containing the information, acceptable to the responsible Minister1." - Section 8 of the Ministerial Grants Regulation under the Government Organization Act requires recipients of grants from the Department of Education to provide the Minister, upon request, any information the Minister considers necessary for the purpose of determining whether or not the recipient has complied or is complying with the conditions of the grant. - Section 67 of the Education Act requires school boards to develop and implement a reporting and accountability system on any matter the Minister prescribes.
+It also requires school boards, according to the manner the Minister prescribes, to use any information in reports and accounts under the reporting and accountability system and to disseminate this information to students, parents, electors or the Minister. - Section 33 of the Education Act outlines key board responsibilities related to governance and student achievement.
 The list of responsibilities reflects a student-centered focus and the principles of inclusiveness, fairness, diversity and excellence.
 Engagement of parents, students, staff and other key stakeholders on board matters and plans contribute to shared governance.
-Fulfilling these responsibilities is central to school authority accountability and assurance in the education system.
+Fulfilling these responsibilities is central to school authority accountability and assurance in the education system. - Section 139 of the Education Act outlines the expectations for financial reporting for school boards.
+Subsection 2 requires that school boards annually prepare and submit to the Minister a budget for the upcoming fiscal year on or before May 31; and to submit to the Minister, in a form prescribed by the Minister, on or before November 30, copies of the board's financial statements, the auditor's report on the board's financial

-&lt;sup>1 See Section M: Glossary
+&lt;sup>1 See Section N: Glossary

-- Section 139 of the Education Act outlines the expectations for financial reporting for school boards.
-Sub-section 2 requires that school boards annually prepare and submit to the Minister, a budget for the upcoming fiscal year on or before May 31; and, to submit to the Minister, in a form prescribed by the Minister, on or before November 30, copies of the board's financial statements, the auditor's report on the board's financial statements, and, any written communications between the board respecting the systems of internal control and accounting procedures of the board. - Section 12(1) of the School Councils Regulation under the Education Act requires school boards to provide school councils with the opportunity to provide advice on the development of the school's foundational statements (vision, principles and beliefs); Education Plan; annual results report; and budget.
-Section 12(2) requires school boards to provide the school council with the results for the school from provincial assessments and an interpretation of those results as well as, the information that the board disseminates through its reporting and accountability system per Section 67 of the Education Act.
+- statements, and any written communications between the board respecting the systems of internal control and accounting procedures of the board. - Section 12(1) of the School Councils Regulation under the Education Act requires school boards to provide school councils with the opportunity to provide advice on the development of the school's foundational statements (vision, principles and beliefs); Education Plan; annual results report; and budget.
+Section 12(2) requires school boards to provide the school council with the results for the school from provincial assessments and an interpretation of those results as well as the information that the board disseminates through its reporting and accountability system per Section 67 of the Education Act.